Scrameustache: The Scrameustache

 The Scrameustache is a genetically-created hybrid alien who resembles an upright cat.
 His feet are furry and hand-like and he can use them to grasp hold of handrails and other similar supports, in a way similar to a monkey.
 He was created by Najboul, a human scientist of planet Aktarka, who used elements of his planet's various species.

 Aktarka's biggest mainland is known as the Continent of the Two Moons, and that is where the Scrameustache was trained as an astronaut.
 He later went to Earth on an undefined mission.
 It is hinted that the Aktarkian leaders feared his superior intelligence would turn against them and thus sent him into some kind of unofficial exile.

 He now lives on Earth with Khena and Uncle Georges Caillau and is known to some of the locals.

-The Scrameustache is a highly intelligent and charming character, always willing to go out of his way to help his friends.
-But he can also be cheeky and mischievous at times, especially towards Uncle Georges.
+The Scrameustache is an intelligent and charming character, always willing to go out of his way to help his friends.
+He can also be mischievous at times, especially towards Uncle Georges.